prosperjohn9/landing-page/README.md

 # Landing Page
-I created a landing page using just html and css
+I created a landing page using just html and css.

-Recreated this from a picture sample
+Recreated this from a picture sample.